 There use to be a sequence where the Giant's dreams would be beamed into Dean's TV.
 Dean would see a vague surreal world where a bunch of identical giants destroyed planet after planet, and it implied that the Giant was meant to do this before he got his head bump.

 There were plenty of changes made during production of Kung Fu Panda, most of which is covered in the official art book.
 Among other things, Tai Lung was originally going to have both an army of wolves and a clouded leopard trio known as the Wu Sisters serving under him, but they were both cut to make him seem more menacing as a One-Man Army.
-However, the wolves ended up going to the Big Bad of the second film and the Wu Sisters made appearances in the video games and the third special, so they weren't completely wasted.
+However, the wolves ended up going to the Big Bad of the second film and the Wu Sisters made appearances in the video games and one of the DVD shorts, so they weren't completely wasted.

 The Lorax was originally going to feature a gritty rock opera ballad that would have went along with company growing bigger as the forest gets destroyed.
 The creators then determined that the song was most likely too dark for this otherwise colorful family film and instead replaced it with "How Bad Could I Be?"
 The original song, however, is featured as a bonus track on the soundtrack.